By Madeline Klein on June 7, 2021 in Travel

 Dog or cat?
 That is the age-old question.
 Or at least one of them, probably.
 If you answered cat to that question, this blog is for you!

 We know traveling with a pet can be hard, especially if your four-legged friend happens to be a cat.
 Cats can get extremely stressed when on the road and can make for a hard road trip.
-To hopefully make your life just a little bit easier, we’ve gathered some tips for your next trip with them.
+To hopefully make your life just a little bit easier, we’ve gathered some tips for your next trip.

 1. Keep them in a carrier